Street Fighter: The Legend of Chun-Li: Home media

-The film was released on home media on DVD and Blu-ray on June 30, 2009. with a Unrated/PG-13 version.
+The film was released on home media on DVD and Blu-ray on June 30, 2009. with an Unrated/PG-13 version.
 The special First Run release included a bonus DVD of the Udon Street Fighter Comic Series: "Round One FIGHT."

 The film performed at #9 on the American DVD sales chart, selling 92,830 units in the first weekend.
 About 258,000 DVD units have been sold so far in the United States, bringing in revenue of $4.7m.
 This figure does not include DVD rentals/Blu-ray sales.